How to Play and Win at Casino Hold'em

 - If you want to play the AA side bet, choose a chip value and click on the AA Bonus spot to place the bet

-- Now that you've seen your cards and the first three community cards, you get to decide whether to Call or Fold.
-Folding ends the round and you'll lose your ante bet.
-Calling results in another bet of double your ante bet being placed and the round proceeds.
+- Now that you've seen your cards and the first three community cards, you can decide whether to Call or Fold.
+Folding ends the round, and you'll lose your ante bet.
+You are calling results in another chance of double your ante bet being placed, and the round proceeds.

-- Once you've called, the remaining two community cards are dealt and the dealer's cards are revealed.
+- Once you've called, the remaining two community cards are dealt, and the dealer's cards are revealed.
 The winner is whoever has the highest value poker hand.
-If you won, your winnings will be added to your balance and the round will finish.
-You can then begin the next round!
+If you win, your winnings will be added to your balance, and the round will finish.
+You can then begin the next game!

-While that's the basic process of playing a round of Casino Hold'em, you'll need to know what you should be looking out for in order to win, so next we'll take you through how to do just that!
+While that's the basic process of playing a round of Casino Hold'em, you'll need to know what you should be looking out for to win, so next, we'll take you through how to do just that!

 How to Win Casino Hold'em

-One of the most attractive aspects of playing Casino Hold'em is the fact that you can play a round and win very quickly, especially when you compare it to a round of Texas Hold'em, which may take much longer depending on how many other players are involved.
-But how do you actually win playing Casino Hold'em?
+One of the most attractive aspects of playing Casino Hold'em is that you can play a round and win very quickly, especially when you compare it to a game of Texas Hold'em, which may take much longer depending on how many other players are involved.
+But how do you win playing Casino Hold'em?

-While it is still possible to play - and win! - the game without this knowledge, it's in your best interest to learn the different poker hands so you can make a more informed choice when it's time to Call or Fold.
+While it is still possible to play - and win! - In the game, without this knowledge, it's in your best interest to learn the different poker hands so you can make a more informed choice when it's time to Call or Fold.
 It's also important to realise that the payouts can vary depending on the value of your winning hand, which is another reason the game is so popular.
-Let's take a closer look at the different poker hands before checking out how much you can expect to get back if you win.
+Let's look at the different poker hands before checking out how much you can expect to get back if you win.

-The various poker hands in Casino Hold'em are identical to those used in Texas Hold'em, and very similar to those used in video poker.
+Casino Hold 'em' various poker hands are identical to those used in Texas Hold'em and very similar to those used in video poker.
 Here they are from lowest to highest value:

-- High Card: If neither you or the dealer have any of the following hands, whoever has the higher card wins (only really used in the case of kickers determining the winner)
+- High Card: If neither you nor the dealer has any of the following hands, whoever has the higher card wins (only really used in the case of kickers determining the winner)

-Once you know which hands pay, you'll have an idea of the potential your hand has to turn into a winner and what to look out for in order for that to happen.
+Once you know which hands pay, you'll have an idea of your hand's potential to turn into a winner and what to look out for that to happen.